Ballet Fantastique: History

-The company has been featured in The Washington Post, heralded a "bold, cross-disciplinary dance company" by Dante Zuniga-West of the Eugene Weekly.
+Based in downtown Eugene, Oregon, the company has received regional and national media attention.
+The Washington Post has featured Ballet Fantastique, while Eugene Weekly described it as a "bold, cross-disciplinary dance company.
 According to Portland Center Stage Reviews, Ballet Fantastique has "made a name for itself in out-of-the-box revisions of classic story ballets" and is "not your grandmother's Swan Lake."
+In recent years, Ballet Fantastique productions have been recognized with media attention and awards nominations, including regional Emmy nomination coverage in press releases.

-Ballet Fantastique concerts feature collaborations with live artists and musicians and other cross-disciplinary collaborators, including Hollywood combat choreographer Michelle Ladd Williams (Lord of the Rings and Recognized Fight Director, Society of American Fight Directors) for the world premiere of Ballet Fantastique's Robin Hood & Maid Marian in 2023.
+Ballet Fantastique productions emphasize collaboration with live musicians, visual artists, and other cross-disciplinary performers.
+Notable collaborations include work with Michelle Ladd Williams (Lord of the Rings and Recognized Fight Director, Society of American Fight Directors) for the world premiere of Ballet Fantastique's Robin Hood & Maid Marian in 2023.

-The company fields auditions from dancers across the US and internationally.
+The company regularly holds auditions and attracts dancers from across the United States and internationally.